peol/core-assisted-prescription/docs/deploying.md

     ```
     Note that this does not remove any Docker volumes on the nodes.

-4. To bring down the VMs (including services) you can use the script [remove-swarm-cluster.sh](./remove-swarm-cluster.sh).
+4. To bring down the VMs (including services) you can use the script [remove-swarm-cluster.sh](../deploy/remove-swarm-cluster.sh).
 This script will work regardless if running a local or vSphere deployment.
     ```bash
     $ ./deploy/remove-swarm-cluster.sh
     ```

 ### Validating your deployment

-There is a small set of [tests](./validate-swarm-cluster.sh) that can validate a running deployment that services etc. are deployed and running on correct nodes.
+There is a small set of tests in [validate-swarm-cluster.sh](../deploy/validate-swarm-cluster.sh) that can validate a running deployment that services etc. are deployed and running on correct nodes.
 This script will work regardless if running a local or vSphere deployment.

 ```bash
 $ ./deploy/validate-swarm-cluster.sh